 Search website by keyword

-Victoria Airport Authority as the Terminal Service Provider for Victoria International Airport (YYJ) is subject to the Accessible Transportation for Persons with Disabilities Regulations (ATPDR), portions of which were to come into effect June 25, 2020 but have been postponed to Dec 31, 2020 due to COVID-19.
+Victoria Airport Authority as the Terminal Service Provider for Victoria International Airport (YYJ) is subject to the Accessible Transportation for Persons with Disabilities Regulations (ATPDR).

 Our obligations under the act are the following sections: